LeivoSepp/Smart-heating-management-with-Shelly/README.md

 # Smart energy price for Shelly

+## What does this script doing?
-This script will turn on Shelly for number of cheapest hours during a day.
+This script will turn on [Shelly Plus devices](https://www.shelly.cloud/en-ee/products/) for a number of cheapest hours during a day based on the [energy market price](https://www.nordpoolgroup.com/en/Market-data1/Dayahead/Area-Prices/ALL1/Hourly/).

+## How to use this script?
+1. Go and buy any [Shelly Plus devices](https://www.shelly.cloud/en-ee/products/).
+Shelly device must be a [Gen 2 device](https://shelly-api-docs.shelly.cloud/gen2/) to support scripting.
+Let's make it simple, the name must contain *Plus* or *Pro*.
+2. Connect Shelly device to WiFi network.
+[Shelly web interface guides.](https://kb.shelly.cloud/knowledge-base/web-interface-guides)
+3. Find Shelly IP address and go to page (put your own IP address) http://192.168.33.1/#/script/1
+4. Add script, just copy and paste all
+5. Configure

 It's scheduled to run daily after 23:00 to set proper timeslots for next day.

 Before running script you must define the amount of cheapest hours you want to see "needed_length=5".